vetlee2/GBADsLiverpool_ly/AHLE Dashboard/Dash App/assets/GBADs_Documentation/Tool/gdtl_basic_controls.md

 # Selecting region, income group, and country
 <p>
-The first row of controls contains dropdown menus...
+The first row of controls contains dropdown menus to select the region, income group, and country to display.
+Note that this tab displays results aggregated over all species.
 </p>

 ```{figure} ../Images/gdtl_basic_controls.png